 Another limitation of our basic model is that it assumes perfect foresight.
 Thus, no uncertainties regarding electricity prices or inflows are considered.
 However, taking into account such uncertainties can have an impact on the scheduling decision of the hydropower plant operator (see, e.g., Ladurantaye et al., 2009).
-To analyze the impact of uncertainty on the opportunity costs, we extend our basic model to a stochastic model in which day-ahead prices are represented by a scenario tree.
-Uncertainty in inflows are not considered.
-The scenario tree used in this paper to represent uncertainty in the day-ahead market prices is illustrated in Figure 3.
+To analyze the impact of uncertainty on the opportunity costs, we extend our basic model to a stochastic version in which day-ahead prices are represented by a scenario tree.
+Uncertainty of inflows are not considered.
+The scenario tree structure is illustrated in Figure 3.

-Figure 3: Weekly scenario tree for uncertainty in day-ahead market prices.
+Figure 3: Weekly scenario tree for uncertainty in day-ahead market prices

-The scenario three corresponds to a time horizon of one week while a week is divided in seven stages, each corresponding to a day of the week.
+The scenario tree corresponds to a time horizon of one week, while a week is divided in seven stages, each corresponding to a day of the week.
 At each stage (excluding the last stage) the hydropower operator has to make a production decision for a day without knowing the exact market prices of that day.
+At the first node (n=1), for example, the plant operator decides how much to produce at the first day.
 With a certain probability, the market prices can be high or low.
-Depending on the realized prices a specific node is reached at the next stage (Ladurantaye et al., 2009).
-The tree illustrated in Figure 4 is integrated into our basic model.
-The detailed weekly stochastic model is shown in the appendix (A1.2).
-To take into account price uncertainty also in the water values, a yearly stochastic model is used to derive the future water values.
+Depending on the realized prices a specific node is reached at the next stage.
+If, for example, prices are high at day 1 node 2 (n=2) will be reached in the next stage (Ladurantaye et al., 2009).
+The detailed weekly stochastic model is provided in the Appendix (A1.2).

+To also take into account price uncertainty in the long term price development and thereby the value of water kept in the storage by the end of the week, a yearly stochastic model is used to derive the expected future water values.
 Due to the time intensive solution process when taking into account price uncertainty, the yearly stochastic model considers price uncertainty only on a monthly basis.
 Thus, the yearly stochastic model is based on a scenario tree with 12 stages while each stage belongs to a month of the year.
 With a certain probability (see chapter 3.2.1) prices in a month can be high or low.